Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 Set the following as properties in a .env file to use with Docker Compose.
 Please carefully read through these properties and fill out the .envTemplate, but make sure you rename the template to .env.

 - `DOCKER_ENGINE_URL` - address of the Docker engine.
-Along with `DOCKER_CERT_PATH_HOST` this is needed since the Workflow Hook will manage containers.
+Along with `DOCKER_CERT_PATH_HOST` this is needed since the Workflow Orchestrator will manage containers.
 Examples:

 ```
 DOCKER_ENGINE_URL=unix:///var/run/docker.sock